 Two contrasting walks.
-Firstly along the dramatic coast of North East England and then inland along the northern escarpment of the North Yorks Moors.
-The coastal seaside fishing ports are justifyably popular as are the coastal towns of Whitby and Scarborough.
+Firstly along the dramatic coast of North East England and then inland along the northern escarpment of the North York Moors.
+The coastal seaside fishing ports are justifiably popular as are the coastal towns of Whitby and Scarborough.
 Inland, the villages and pubs are superb, with excellent food and beer ideal after a longs day walk.

 Time of year

 The coastal path does get very muddy and of a type that is difficult to walk on.
 Also, the coastal resorts and picturesque fishing ports are very popular in July and August and during any Bank Holiday.
 So find a time when the path is dry and the tourists are absent.
 This will also make accommodation booking easier and availability at many excellent restaurants easier to book.
 Strong northeasterly winds can be testing at any time of year.

 Approximately 50 miles of coastal walking and 50 miles of moorland.
 The path is 109 miles from Filey Brigg to Helmsley.
 I walked in this direction continuing on from the Yorkshire Wolds Way and to keep the sun on my shoulder.

 Accommodation is plentiful, but at peak times must be booked in advance if you want to find the best.
 Quite expensive at times, but generally high quality.
 The YHA get block booked by families during school holiday breaks yet look wonderful.
 You will have to descend the moorland route to find an accommodation between Saltburn and Osmotherly.